skylight-hq/skylight.digital/_blog_posts/microconsulting_unsolicited_proposal.md

 image_description: A marketplace for microconsulting services.
 image_display: true
 order: 800
-tags: [microconsulting, digital procurement, digital services delivery, robert read, chris cairns]
+tags: [microconsulting, procurement, service delivery, robert read, chris cairns]
 excerpt: A preannouncement for an unsolicited proposal to construct a microconsulting services marketplace platform, which we plan to pitch to the entire federal government.
 authors:
   - Robert Read